anesuc/superheroes/README.md

 id, combat, durability, intelligence, power, speed, strength
 ```

+You will need to change the credidentials and the host/port information in the [server.js](server file) before condinuing with the steps below.

 ### Prerequisites

 * node v12.0.0+ (this will depend on your platform for how to install it).